 Is Your Change Control Program Ready for FDA 510(k) Scrutiny?

-- 510(k) registrant submits application to third-party reviewer
+- 510(k) registrant submits an application to the third-party reviewer

-- Third-party review organization submits recommendation to FDA
+- Third-party review organization submits the recommendation to FDA

 - FDA reviews third-party recommendation

-- FDA issues review decision to third-party reviewer
+- FDA issues review the decision to a third-party reviewer

-- Third-party reviewer passes FDA decision on to registrant
+- Third-party reviewer passes FDA decision on to the registrant

 - A clear identification of the specific issue(s) or question(s).

-- Acknowledgement of the information submitted and explanation of why the information provided did not adequately address the issue.
+- Acknowledgment of the information submitted and explanation of why the information provided did not adequately address the issue.

 - Explanation of the relevance of the request for additional information to the substantial equivalence determination; and

-- Recommendations regarding additional information needed to adequately address the issue or question and, when possible, suggestions of alternate ways to address efficiency.
+- Recommendations regarding additional information needed to adequately address the issue or question and, when possible, suggestions of alternative ways to address efficiency.

 — ASSURX (@ASSURX) October 10, 2016

 Meanwhile, the agency issued two other important guidances Aug.
 8 designed to help device makers better understand when they need to submit a 510(k) for a change or software change to an existing device.
 Among other important issues, software guidance stresses the importance of document control and integrity.